wsams/wixir/README.md

 http://localhost:4000/

+See https://hexdocs.pm/phoenix/ecto.html for information on creating schemas and working with Ecto.

 # Developing an Application

 Once your application is running you may edit files and Webpack will compile them in real-time.
 For example, to change the default index page edit,